tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1c-jane-kubuntu_redo-refinements.md

 - /dev/sdb/art to /mnt/disks/art
 - /dev/sdb/FATART to /mnt/disks/FATART

-Fix the links in /art as follows:
+Add a link to the root directory and fix the links under /art to the FAT filesystem as follows:

 ```
-ll
+cd /
+l
 ln -s /mnt/disks/art/art .
 l art
 gogd            ## should take you to /art/music/songs/mp3/Grateful_Dead